 Since 2017 the Old Hickory Church of Christ has had a part in the support of the Eddison Fowler family in Belo Horizonte, Brazil.
 They have spent more than thirty-five years in that area, and the Washington Ave. congregation in Evansville, Indiana, is the main sponsor.

 Fred Snoddy, a long time member here, became deeply involved in teaching the Gospel to the millions of souls in India.
 A result of his tireless work and selfless living is a very efficient program of supporting local preachers in India.
 At the present time we assist about 350 men, and last year their work resulted in over 27,000 baptisms.
 Periodically we have men who travel to India to evaluate the work and to conduct evangelistic meetings.
-Most recently Miles Cotham and Ricky Robinson made that trip in April, 2018.

 The congregation has both a general fund to help the India brethren and the Snoddy Fund which was set up years ago specifically to help local Indian preachers.
 It is estimated by Brandon Edwards that there are more than 52,000 congregations in our work area with millions of converts.